JKBero/Makers-Notes/Week_1.md

 ### Goal Setting
 - do some practicals
-- review extra resources from yesterday's pairing project yesterday
+- review extra resources from yesterday's pairing project
 - explain concepts outloud to someone

 | Knowledge gap | Progress in understanding / method used |